OctopusDeploy/docs/src/pages/docs/kubernetes/steps/helm.md

 ![Template Values](/docs/deployments/kubernetes/helm-update/new-template-values.png)
 :::

 The configuration for the Kubernetes resources required in a Helm Chart can be provided by making use of [Chart Templates](https://docs.helm.sh/chart_template_guide/).
 In each of the following options, the values file are passed into the `helm upgrade` command with the `-f` argument.
-The values sources are applied in the order that they are listed (i.e. with values sourced higher in the list taking a higher precedence than the same value obtained by a source lower in the list).

 - **Files in the chart:** If there are any other values files contained within the selected chart (by default, `./values.yaml` in the root of the package is picked up by helm), they can be referenced with this option.
 Octopus Variable replacement will be performed on the file before being used.
 This works with charts sourced from Packages or Git repositories.
 - **Files in a Git repository:** When using publicly available Helm Charts as the package source for this step, you may want to source your custom values files from outside Octopus, for example, through files committed to Git repository.
 Files obtained through this option will have Octopus Variable replacement performed before being used.